In This Article

 Contrary to popular belief, you can actually recycle aerosol cans (just check if your collection service accepts them).
 They tend to be made from tinplated steel or aluminum—both of which are completely recyclable—but it's vital that you ensure the can in question is completely empty.
 Don't try to pierce, crush or flatten the can either, and remove any easily removable parts such as the lid or nozzle.
 The rest will be removed in the recycling process.

 Just like your jam jars, recycling plants will accept your glass-bottled beauty products.
 As remnants of skincare formulas can contaminate the rest of the recyclables, make sure you give them a good rinse first.
 If the product inside is pretty oily, you might need to use soap or washing up liquid to get rid of any residue.
 Pop it in your recycling with the lid still attached to reduce the risk of it getting lost.
 And just FYI: You can't recycle nail polish bottles.

 You could always go one step further and invest in Tata Harper's skincare range—it comes housed in 100% recycled glass.

 Plastic Tubes and Bottles

 When it comes to electrical items, first work out if the item is still in working order, as often charity shops will accept used hair tools.
-If it's completely broken, then it's likely you'll be able to recycle it, but you might need to take it to a specific centre—just check your local recycling plant's capacity first.
+If it's completely broken, then it's likely you'll be able to recycle it, but you might need to take it to a specific center—just check your local recycling plant's capacity first.

-Makeup items such as lipstick tubes, eye shadow pans and mascara wands are where things get a little tricker, as it's unlikely you'll find a recycling plant that will accept them.
+Makeup items such as lipstick tubes, eye shadow pans, and mascara wands are where things get a little tricker, as it's unlikely you'll find a recycling plant that will accept them.
 What you can do, however, is check if the brand has its own recycling scheme.
 MAC does with its Back to MAC scheme.
 If you take six empty MAC containers into one of its stores, they'll recycle them for you.
 You'll also get to pick out a free lipstick as a thank-you.
 Win-win.